Nata (raga): Structure of Lakshana

 It is a vivadi raga.
 The notes used in this scale are shadjam, shatsruthi rishabham, antara gandharam, shuddha madhyamam, panchamam, shatsruthi dhaivatam and kakali nishadham in ascending scale, with dhaivatam and gandharam skipped in descending scale.
 For the details of the notations and terms, see swaras in Carnatic music.

 Popular Compositions

 There are many compositions set to Nata rāgam.
 Many compositions in praise of Lord Ganesha are set to this raga.
-Here are some popular kritis composed in this ragam.